-Parrots care for their babies long-term.
-From the hatching stage to the point of weaning, one of the parents will be with the chicks constantly.
-That’s because the chicks are dependent on their parents for food and protection.
+From the hatching stage to weaning, one of the parents will stay with the chicks constantly because they depend on their parents for sustenance and protection.

-Until completely weaned, the baby parrots are likely to die without their parents’ intervention.
-Even once the fledglings eat on their own and learn how to fly, they’ll stay with the parents to learn skills.
-This ensures that the young parrots survive long-term in the wild.
-Depending on the species, the chicks may not become independent for several months.
+Until they’re weaned, the chicks will die without parental intervention.
+Even once the fledglings eat independently and learn to fly, they’ll stay with their parents to learn new skills.

 How Do Parrots Protect Their Young?

-According to the University of Queensland, nest predation is one of the greatest dangers to parrots.
-That’s because many creatures target eggs and chicks as their favorite meal, including:
+According to the University of Queensland, nest predation is among the main dangers to parrots because many animals eat their eggs and chicks, including the following:

-Parrots don’t reproduce at a high rate, so they can’t afford to lose their offspring.
+Parrots reproduce slowly, so they can ill afford to lose their offspring.
 Instead, they take the time to guard, teach, and nurture their chicks to independence.
-This is accomplished in several ways:
+This is accomplished by:

-Adult parrots will even change their own behaviors to safeguard their nests from predators.
-That is true for all parrot species, large and small.
-According to Bird Talk Magazine, it’s common for loud species to become more docile and prioritize staying covert while they have chicks.
+According to Bird Talk Magazine, it’s common for loud species to become quieter and prioritize staying covert while they have chicks.

-Parakeets, for example, chatter while on the ground and feeding.
-However, when they are about to return to the nest, they will go completely silent.
+For example, parakeets chatter while on the ground and feeding.
+However, when they’re about to return to the nest, they’ll go near-silent.

-Likewise, a parent will perch on a tree 30-60 feet away when visiting the nest.
-Here, they will survey the area for several minutes.
-Once it’s deemed safe, they’ll descend slowly through tropical vegetation to reach the chicks.
-If a predator happens to be following or stalking them, this ensures it cannot be accidentally led back to the chicks.
+A parent will perch on a tree 30-60 feet away when visiting the nest.
+Here, they’ll survey the area for several minutes.
+Once it’s safe, they’ll descend through tropical vegetation to reach the chicks.

 Surveying The Area Before The Offspring

-This ensures they can spot any predators before their offspring come along and face the danger.
-Parrot flocks may do this even for fledglings that are not their own.
+This ensures they can spot predators before their offspring arrive and face the danger.
+Parrot flocks may do this even for fledglings that aren’t their own.

-During the hatching season, an entire flock will remain on high alert to protect the new offspring.
-Should a raptor fly too close to a nest, all the parrots in the flock or near it will produce alarm calls to scare off the danger.
-This shows that parrots not only care about their own chicks but the safety of the entire flock.
+The entire flock will remain on high alert to protect the new offspring.
+Should a raptor fly close to a nest, all flock members will produce alarm calls.

 Chicks are so valuable to parrots that other bonded pairs may adopt eggs or chicks.
-A female or two mated parrots will occasionally take over if the original parents have died or cannot care for the offspring.
-This is unique to parrots.
-Many other bird species would ignore the abandoned chicks or even attack them while they were vulnerable.
+One female or two mated parrots occasionally take over if the original parents have died or can’t care for the offspring.

 How Do Parrots Raise Their Young?

-Once the eggs have been laid, the parrots will start tending to their young.
-It will take about 28 days for the eggs to hatch.
-During this time, both parents will remain dedicated to their care.
+Once the eggs have been laid, the parrots will tend to their young.
+It’ll take 2.5-4 weeks for the eggs to hatch.
+During this time, both parents will be dedicated to their care.

-If one partner sits on the eggs full-time, the other will often scavenge for both of them.
-It will return with food in its crop to regurgitate for the other.
+If one parent sits on the eggs full-time, the other will forage for food.
+Then, it’ll return with food in its crop to regurgitate for the other.

 Maintaining The Eggs